 How do I record my CPD?

 All CIMA members are required to record their professional development.
-As a minimum your records need to cover the last three years and need to follow the six steps of the CIMA professional development cycle.
+As a minimum your record needs to follow the six steps of the CIMA professional development cycle.

 When recording your professional development you have two options:

 |Our Competency and Learning Website